Your fridge just texted: Japan electronics firms pin hopes on 'smart' appliances

 GLOBAL PLAYERS

-The potential growth of smart goods sales has also stimulated peers in the United States and Europe, including Whirlpool Corp (WHR.N), General Electric Co (GE.N), Electrolux AB (ELUXb.ST), Robert Bosch GmbH ROBG.UL, and Indesit Company SpA IND.MI.
+The potential growth of smart goods sales has also stimulated peers in the United States and Europe, including Whirlpool Corp, General Electric Co, Electrolux AB, Robert Bosch GmbH, and Indesit Company SpA.

 "If you see the recent trends in the appliances market, made-in-Japan products are increasingly threatened by their Korean and Chinese counterparts with enhanced technologies and competitive prices," said Jamie Ko, head of consumer appliances at research firm Euromonitor.